MutantBloodcell/Changed-Minecraft-Mod/README.md

 - Issues should be written clearly in English

 Submitting content that fails to meet quality expectations isn't an issue, and can be a good learning experience on what can be improved.
 However, excessively submitting issues/pull requests that repeatedly fail to meet quality expectations will result in a warning, and then a ban from contributing.

-## How can I make my own extension mod?

-Please refer to the [wiki](https://github.com/LtxProgrammer/Changed-Minecraft-Mod/wiki) for tutorials on setting up, and using the API.

 ## How can I compile the mod?